jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 No kidding.
 Local communities, businesses, families mostly regulated their own lives with personal relationships.
 Not a direct comparison since our worlds are much different.
 But that should make you think.
 Meeting a Roman bureaucrat was like us meeting a physicist.
 They're out there when needed, but aren't relied upon up to live a daily life.

 When given a chance, humanity is great at self-organizing.
+The key ingredient is clear goals, with accountability to obtain them.

 Picture it as a sports team.
-When all members of a group have a clear goal, for example, to win the soccer game, everyone is capable of assessing each other's contributions.
-A clear mandate to win lets administrators, trainers, coaches, captains, forwards, defenders, and goalies be evaluated by their impact, instead of by a distant bureaucrat.
+Since all members know they must win games, everyone is capable of assessing each other's contributions.
+A clear mandate lets administrators, trainers, coaches, captains, forwards, defenders, and goalies get evaluated by their impact, instead of by a distant bureaucrat.
+Collaboration is openness and accountability mixed together.

 Happily, mass-collaboration is already here.
 It typically goes by the name share economy, crowd-sourcing, or Wikinomics.
 I call it the return of Main Street economics, and it's sweeping through our society.

 In addition to popular apps like Airbnb and Etsy, there are countless examples of mass-collaboration in the open-source community alone.
 The community comes together to make a core technology.
-Programmers help where they can.
-First-timers are often nervous, but soon feel a rush as they see their code improving the project.
-Groups then use the core technology to create specialized products.
+[Programmers help where they can](https://opensource.guide/how-to-contribute/).
+First-timers are often nervous, but soon feel a rush as they see their work improve a successful project.

+Separate groups then use the core technology to create specialized products.

+>At its core, open-source is about collaboration.
+Whether it's version control, licenses, or issue trackers—everything exists to support people working with each other.
+Open source embodies a model for people to work together, building something greater than they can [create on their own](https://github.blog/2016-06-23-the-shape-of-open-source/).

 For example, a large open-source community creates MediaWiki software.
 Then separate groups use MediaWiki to create Wikipedia, WikiHow, Fandom, and any other website you can think of.
-After all, MediaWiki is free for anyone to use however they want; gatekeepers be damned!
+After all, MediaWiki is free for anyone to use; gatekeepers be damned!
 And this aspect of mass collaboration hasn't just been embraced by programmers.
 Mass-collaboration is how the Wikipedia community of writers, researchers, and editors wrote millions of articles in only a few years.
 It's also how Linux, Android, Chrome, and many other excellent services work too.

 ![old philosophy in a new world](/img\diagrams\techvolution-open-source-projects.jpg) _Some of the more famous open-source projects.
 Most of this software, worth many hundreds of billions, you can download and use for free.
 If you can't program, it only takes hiring a few to get whatever product you can imagine._